Jackson Immuno Research Inc.

 Use a positive control to check the specificity of the primary antibody. (see primary antibody section).

-Found Part 4 of our Western blotting guide useful?
-Get an update when part 5 is available here
+Found Part 4 of our Western blotting guide useful? sign-up for part 5 here

 References